andreondra/jekyll-theme-simplex/README.md

 Your markdown content here.
 ```

+### Syntax highlighting
+The theme uses Pygments CSS files created by [@richleland](https://github.com/richleland).
+If you want to modify the highlighting styles, just download different CSS or create your own - see [Jekyll docs](https://jekyllrb.com/docs/liquid/tags/#stylesheets-for-syntax-highlighting).

+Note - `@media` is used to supply different styles for light and dark browser mode.
+See `_variables.scss` file for details.

 ### ℹ Notes
 [1] Hue can be either one of the predefined colors or any of the CSS `color` attribute supported values (hex, rgb...).